-The provisions in the Safety Law mirror those of Directive 2001/95/EC article 3.
+The provisions in the Safety of Products Law mirror those of Directive 2001/95/EC article 3.
 Product recall is viewed as an action to be taken as a last resort.
 A recall will be issued by a producer:

-- where other measures would not suffice to prevent the risks involved - for example where the defect in the product cannot be made safe; - if the producer considers it necessary, for example if there is evidence to suggest that the product is dangerous despite it complying with criteria designed to ensure general safety; or - c) where the producer is obliged to do so further to a measure taken by the competent authority.
-In Cyprus this is the Competition and Consumer Protection Service ("the Service") which is a division of the Ministry for Commerce, Industry and Tourism.
+- (a) where other measures would not be sufficient to meet the risks involved - for example where the defect in the product cannot be made safe; - if the producer considers it necessary, for example if there is evidence to suggest that the product is dangerous despite it complying with criteria designed to ensure general safety; or - (c) where the producer is obliged to do so further to a measure taken by the competent authority.
+In Cyprus this is the Competition and Consumer Protection Service ("the Service") which is a division of the Ministry of Energy, Commerce, Industry and Tourism.
 Failure to recall in such circumstances is a criminal offence.
 Proceedings against the offender will be initiated by the Service.